 Grading gets an Upgrade

 In 2020, as learning and exams went digital, AT took the opportunity to modernize grading processes and introduced students and faculty to Gradescope – an assessment, rubric, and grading tool neatly integrated into Canvas.
 A versatile grading tool, Gradescope’s origins are rooted in an instructor’s personal experiences.
 In 2014, two computer science PhD students, overwhelmed and exhausted from processing hundreds of handwritten exams, combined instructor expertise with artificial intelligence (AI) to build a novel, digital grading system.
-Today, Gradescope increases grading efficiency and provides meaningful data on student learning outcomes by mapping their journey across a course or program.
+Today, Gradescope increases grading efficiency and provides meaningful data on student learning objectives.

 How Gradescope Works